Storm Barry threatens to overwhelm New Orleans' century-old pump system

-NEW ORLEANS (Reuters) - The rain started pounding New Orleans about the time Jeff Carerras put on his morning pot of coffee.
+NEW ORLEANS, July 12 (Reuters) - The rain started pounding New Orleans about the time Jeff Carerras put on his morning pot of coffee.
 Before it was done brewing, floodwaters were lapping at the door of his bar, Tracey’s.

 He was prepared to kayak through his Irish Channel neighborhood – among the highest elevations in the city and long considered safe from flooding.